-If site alarm is triggered during Lockdown/Barricade, always respond with caution and LOOK and LISTEN for unusual or violent activity before initiating an evacuation LEAVE.
+If an alarm is triggered during Lockdown/Barricade, always respond with caution and LOOK and LISTEN for unusual or violent activity before initiating an evacuation LEAVE.

 - LOOK open the classroom door and look out.
 Do you see smoke or fire?
-Is the path to your pre-planned evacuation spot clear of obstacles?
+Is your pre-planned evacuation path clear of obstacles?
 Do you notice anything out of the ordinary? - LISTEN in addition to the alarm, are there other sounds?
-Do you hear anything that would indicate it is unsafe to leave the room (explosions, panicked voices, the discharge of a weapon)? - LEAVE only after determining it is safe to do so, direct students to leave the room toward the pre-determined evacuation spot
+Do you hear anything that would indicate it is unsafe to leave the room (explosions, panicked voices, the discharge of a weapon)? - LEAVE only after determining it is safe to do so, direct students to leave the room toward the pre-determined evacuation location